madeleinedarbyshire/CMP3035/docs/_workshops/workshop6.md

 5. Get the json body out of the response object.
 Get album items out of the body: `body.albums.items` and set this to be albums in the state.

-6. Add the onPress property to the Ionic.Buttons:
+6. Add the onPress property to the MaterialIcons.Buttons:
 ```jsx
 onPress={searchAlbums}
 ```